crehn/list-query/README.md

 ## What ListQuery is

-In most of the cases you use streams like this:
+Typically you use streams like this:

 ```Java
 names.stream()